designedmind/2017/CFP.md

   neuroscientists have argued that we will find (primitives forms of) consciousness wherever we find homologous structures.
 These claims seem to be in tension with accounts that associate consciousness with specific forms of autonomy and behavioural flexibility.
-Do they risk being too liberal?
+Are these homology arguments too quick to ascribe consciousness?

 * **Role of language.** If homology arguments can seem overly liberal, behavioural accounts risk being overly conservative, in linking